TVNZ positions for paywall as online revenue grows

 The TVNZ boss emphasises that free, ad-supported content will remain at the centre of his company's model.
 But the option to pay to avoid ads could be just months away.

-Kenrick's paid content comments to the Herald came as the pay TV broadcaster revealed a drop in net profit to $4.2 million for the first half, from $6.7m for the first half of 2018.
+Kenrick's paid content comments to the Herald came as the state TV broadcaster revealed a drop in net profit to $10.7million for the first half, from $17.2m for the first half of 2018.

-And there was no dividend paid to the government first $9m for the prior period.

 Foreign exchange was partly pegged for the fall, but Kenrick says it was also due to a decision to increase investment online, both by beefing up TVNZ OnDemand's content and work on digital subscriptions.